kristinriebe/django-provenance/README.md

     - `python manage.py collectstatic`
     - You may be asked, if you want to overwrite existing files - check the given paths and type 'yes' to confirm.

+* Enter your hostname to ALLOWED_HOSTS in `provenance/settings.py`,if it's not yet there already.
+E.g. for the localhost:
+    - `ALLOWED_HOSTS = [u'127.0.0.1', u'localhost']`

-* Now open your web browser at the provided port and try the web application!
+* Now open your web browser at the provided port (e.g. http://localhost:8111/) and try the web application!